Vegan Definition: Important Terminologies

 To help everybody understand all things about this subject, we will help you go through everything by identifying the vegan definition and other terminologies.

-On the other hand, Vegan Peace defines vegan as a word that specifically implies moral concerns for animals.
+Vegan Peace defines vegan as a word that specifically implies moral concerns for animals.
 This extends to more than just diet.
 Based on this definition, vegans do not wear furs, leathers, wool, silks, and go against circuses, zoos, animal testing, rodeos, and all other industry that abuses animals.

 Other Vegan Related Terminologies

 As defined by the International Vegetarian Union, veganism is a way of living which seeks to exclude all forms of exploitation of, and cruelty to, animals for food, clothing, or any other purpose.
 In dietary terms, it refers to the practice of rejecting all animal products, including meat, fish, poultry, animal milk, eggs, honey, and their derivatives.